 Whatever you do, be sure to contact your loan servicer and let them know you’re experiencing financial hardship.
 Working with them to reduce or postpone your payments is always better than stopping payment without notice.
 Simply stopping payments can put your loans in default, harming your credit and long-term financial prospects.

-Note: As of this writing, all federal student loans are automatically in forbearance until September 30, 2020, though you can still choose to make payments if you want.
+Note: As of this writing, all federal student loans are automatically in forbearance until after January 31, 2021, though you can still choose to make payments if you want.
 We’ll update this article when/if this changes.
 Learn more here.

 Trying to reduce your payments on private student loans?
 Learn how to refinance them.